lovingmytummy/lovingmytummy.github.io/content/recipe/yukihira_shalyapin_steak_don/index.md

 3. Remove the tendons from the beef and beat it with a meat tenderizer until as flat as possible.
 4. Cover meat on both sides with the chopped onion and leave for 30 minutes or more.
-5. Remove the onion and add salt and pepper to the steak. the onion until it changes color.
+5. Remove the onion and add salt and pepper to the steak.
+6. Melt 1 tablespoon of butter in a frying pan, and fry the onion until it changes color.
 7. Adjust the flavor with salt and pepper and move the onion to a dish.
 8. Cook the steak to your preference (most would prefer medium-rare): Melt the ramining butter in the frying pan and fry both sides of the meat before taking it out.